sindresorhus/filter-obj/readme.md

 Type: `Iterable<string | symbol>`

-An array of property keys to be filtered.
+Property keys to be filtered.

 ## Related